diertapasific/cardify/readme.md

 # 🧠 Flashcard Generator from PDF (LLM-powered)

-Generate study flashcards from any PDF using Large Language Models via Groq API.
+Generate flashcards from any PDF using Large Language Models via Groq API.
 Built with Streamlit.

 ## 🚀 Features